 During spring and summer, the fungus acts as a systemic vascular parasite, living in the xylem vessels of the host.
 The primary function of the xylem is the transport of water and nutrients from roots to stems and leaves of the plant.
 The conidia of C. gramineum enter the plant from the wounds on the root system, start to germinate.
-During spring, the fungus starts to grow, move upwards and colonize the stem and the leaves of the plant (1–3,5).
+During spring, the fungus starts to grow, move upwards, and colonize the stem and the plant’s leaves (1–3,5).
 The pathogen achieves this through the exploratory growth of hyphae – the unicellular thread-like structures that form the mycelium – body structure of all fungi.
-Transmission of the pathogen trough the seed harvested from diseased plants is low, but can serve as a source for pathogen introduction and epidemics initiation in areas where the pathogen has not previously occurred (6).
+Transmission of the pathogen through the seed harvested from diseased plants is low.
+Still, it can serve as a source for pathogen introduction and epidemics initiation in areas where the pathogen has not previously occurred (6).

 Cephalosporium gramineum evolved to use and prefer cooler temperatures and moisture.
 Temperatures ranging from 5–10 °C (41–50 °F), coupled with autumn rainfall, are favorable for conidia production and will result in ample inoculum amounts.
-On the other hand, late spring and summer temperatures, especially during dry periods will stifle sporulation.
-For example, during September up to 100.000 conidia per gram of dry soil weight can be detected, while less than 5.000 pathogen propagules can be detected from May to July.
-Cold winter conditions also favor the pathogen infection as the frost heaving and frost damages caused by the freezing soil temperatures induce more wounds on the plant’s root system through which the pathogen can enter (2,4).
-The low pH levels of the soil is also benefitial disease development (9).
+On the other hand, late spring and summer temperatures, especially during dry periods, will stifle sporulation.
+For example, during September, up to 100.000 conidia per gram of dry soil weight can be detected, while less than 5.000 pathogen propagules can be detected from May to July.
+Cold winter conditions also favor the pathogen infection as the frost heaving, and frost damages caused by the freezing soil temperatures induce more wounds on the plant’s root system through which the pathogen can enter (2,4).
+The low pH levels of the soil are also beneficial for disease development (9).

-Chemical control of Cephalosporium stripe through fungicide application has not been proven to be the most effective method of suppression.
+Chemical control of Cephalosporium stripe through fungicide application has not been proven to be the most effective suppression method.
 On the other hand, delayed sowing is one of the simplest cultural methods that can render the disease development because early seeding gives the plant more time to develop an extensive root system.
-More developed roots are prone to more mechanical damages which means that the pathogen conidia have more entry places.
-Moreover, increased and untimely fertilization also increases the root system surface, so spring fertilization is recommended over the autumn one.
+More developed roots are prone to more mechanical damages, which means that the pathogen conidia have more entry places.
+Moreover, increased and untimely fertilization also increases the root system surface, so spring fertilization is recommended over the autumn.
 Destruction or removal of the leftover straw debris can significantly reduce the disease development, as it removes the amounts of infectious inoculum.
 Also, increasing soil pH levels by adding lime cerates more unfavorable conditions for the pathogen and can reduce the severity of the disease.
-Growing genetically resistant cereal cultivars may offer the best protection from the Cephalosporium stripe disease, however, successfully resistant cultivars are yet to be developed for all cereal species (1–3,9).
+Growing genetically resistant cereal cultivars may offer the best protection from the Cephalosporium stripe disease; however, successfully resistant cultivars are yet to be developed for all cereal species (1–3,9).